phillipsj/phillipsj/input/posts/dapper-command-query-separation.md

 }
 ```

-Here is an implementation of the how you use the query.
+Here is an implementation of the how you use the interface.

 ```
 using System.Data;